Gyle/ClaudioKyle_Labyrinth_P2/Readme.md

 ## Burndown Chart
 http://radekstepan.com/burnchart/#!/

+To show:
-To show, Log into GitHub and put in the path to this Repo.
+1) Log into GitHub and put in the path to this Repo.
+2) Select add project on top left
+3) enter path.
 EG: Gyle/COMP313_Unity_Game